Breakthrough AI Model Predicts Alzheimer’s Disease Progression

 This can help to map out the different ways that Alzheimer’s might progress.

-For example, it could show up in problems first, then difficulty with daily tasks, and finally, changes in mood or .
+For example, it could show up in memory problems first, then difficulty with daily tasks, and finally, changes in mood or .

 This could help doctors spot the signs of the disease earlier and plan their treatment more effectively.